openhab/openhab-docs/configuration/items.md

   * Allowed: `switch.svg`, `power_meter.png`, `error2.svg`
   * Not allowed: `PC_Monitor.svg`, `power-meter.png`, `tür⇔.svg`

-The PaperUI interface (or the configuration files `classicui.cfg`/`basicui.cfg`) allows to define whether you use Vector (.svg) or Bitmap (.png) icon files.
+The PaperUI interface (or the configuration files `classicui.cfg`/`basicui.cfg`) allows you to define whether you use Vector (.svg) or Bitmap (.png) icon files.
-Only one or the other setting is allowed, in which case the other is ignored.
+Only one setting is allowed.
+If two settings are configured, the second one is ignored.

 To use a custom icon called `heatpump.svg` the correct syntax is `<heatpump>` in the Item definition.